Michael-Ralston/Michael-Ralston/README.md

 ## Hey!

 Hi, I'm Michael!
 I'm currently studying Data Science, and have a background in Political Science.
-I'm super passionate about the ways in which we can use data to understand human behavior.
+I'm super passionate about the ways in which we can use data to understand human behavior and predict outcomes.

 Reach out on [Linkenin](https://www.linkedin.com/in/michael-ralston-4829bb1aa/)!